ICESAT-2HackWeek/learning-resources/docs/preliminary/conda.md

 [Anaconda](https://www.anaconda.com/distribution/) is a data science platform that comes with a lot of packages.
 At its core, Anaconda uses the conda package management system.

-The list of packages included can be found [*here*](https://docs.anaconda.com/anaconda/packages/pkg-docs)
+The list of packages included can be found [*here*](https://docs.anaconda.com/anaconda/packages/pkg-docs).

 1. To install Anaconda, please click on the link below for your operating system, and follow the instructions on the [site](https://www.anaconda.com/download/).
 2. Once Anaconda installation step is finished run `python` in the command line to test if Anaconda is installed correctly. **Note: For windows, please use the Anaconda prompt as the command line.
-It should be installed with your installation of Anaconda**
+It should be installed with your installation of Anaconda**.
 If Anaconda is installed correctly, you should have this prompt, which emphasizes **Anaconda**:

 ```bash